Successfully Facing Writing Feedback

 Any day can be a restart—not just January 1st.
 You can revisit your writing goals daily, monthly, or quarterly.
 Let’s look at 5 tips for SMART writing goals.

 Negativity can deplete your creativity and energy.
-Today, let’s look at practical ways you can be a more positive writer—even in the face of rejection.
+Today, let’s look at practical ways to be a more positive writer—even in the face of rejection.

 The physical act of writing can be hard on our bodies.
 One goal for the new year is to become a healthy writer, physically, and emotionally.
 Join us on the journey.